 So, will a potato remove salt from chili?
 The short answer is – not really.
 While the potato trick might slightly reduce the saltiness by absorbing some liquid, it’s not a guaranteed fix for overly salty chili.
 The science shows that potatoes can soak up broth but don’t selectively target salt molecules.

-The good news is that there are many other ways to salvage salty chili.
+The good news is that many other ways to salvage salty chili exist.
 Will a potato remove salt from chili entirely?
 Probably not, but there are more effective solutions.
 Dilution, balancing flavors with sweetness or acidity, and adding more bulk through vegetables or meat are tried-and-true methods to fix your dish.
 Understanding the causes of over-salting – from mismeasurement to simmering for long periods – can help you avoid the issue altogether.

 In the kitchen, prevention is key.
 But will a potato remove salt from chili if you’ve already over-salted?
 While the potato trick may slightly reduce salt levels, gradually adding salt, tasting frequently, and using low-sodium ingredients can help ensure you never end up with an overly salty dish.
-If you do, now you’re equipped with a range of tools to bring your chili back to life.
+If you do, now you’re equipped with various tools to bring your child back to life.

 Cooking is a learning process, and even seasoned chefs make mistakes.
 The important part is knowing how to fix them.
 So, will a potato remove salt from chili or not?
 The answer lies in combining methods for the best results – and continuing to refine your skills in the kitchen.